joebologna/rockyourslotsoff/03-Article.md

 ## Extending the API

-Now that we have some idea of the output required, we know the API needs provisions to:
+Now that we have some idea of the output required, we need to add functionality, so let's describe this in a list:

 - Provide the wheel values (almost done)
 - Spin (done)